Skip to content

 '''

-Let the browser open the `user-guide.pdf` file from the resource directory online
+Instruct the browser to open the `user-guide.pdf` file from the resource directory online.

 '''